60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

 \section{Detection Pipeline}

-With our pipeline, we sought to measure the $t_E$ distribution for long-duration microlensing events ($t_E \geq 30$ days) in order to search for a statistical excesses due to black hole microlensing.
-Second, we sought to generate a list of black hole candidates that could be followed up astrometrically by our group in future studies.
+With our pipeline, we sought to measure the $t_E$ distribution for long-duration microlensing events ($t_E \geq 30$ days) in order to search for a statistical excess due to black hole microlensing.
+Second, we sought to generate a list of black hole candidates that could be followed up astrometrically in future studies.
 We therefore made design choices optimized for increasing the probability of detecting these types of events, even at the expense of short-duration events.
 We designed our pipeline to remove the many false positives that a large survey like ZTF can generate, even at the expense of false negatives.
 Our detection pipeline had to be capable of searching through an extremely large number of objects, sources and stars and therefore had to be both efficient and computationally inexpensive to operate.
 These two priorities informed each of our decisions when constructing our microlensing detection pipeline.
+In our pipeline, we make progressively stricter cuts which yields ``levels" of candidates between 0 (no cuts) and level 6 (strictest cuts).
+See Table \ref{tab:pipeline_cuts} for a summary of cuts made at each level and the number of remaining candidates.